mynhinguyentruong/mynhinguyentruong/README.md

 ### What Drives Me

-* **Impact-driven development:** Building meaningful solutions that solve real problems for real users.
+* **Impact:** solutions that solve real problems for real human being.
-* **Continuous learning & growth:** Embracing challenges and new technologies to expand my "superpower."
+* **Continuous failing, learning & growth:** challenges, new technologies, ooooo, sounds fastinating!
+Breaking things and learned tremendously from it, god damn!
-* **Collaborative problem-solving:** I thrive in dynamic teams where we can break down complex issues and build robust, clean, and extensible code together.

 ---